 - The competition could make an unexpected move

-A schedule where all the contingencies for these possibilities have been eliminated is simply unreliable.
+A schedule with all the contingencies eliminated is simply unreliable.

 Your first instinct to fix a schedule reliability problem might be to ask for one in which the team has high confidence.
 But this too has its problems.

 Not The Best You Can Do